quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 12: List all events**

 **MSS**
-1. User requests to see all events in the list
+1. User requests to see all events in the list.
 2. TC displays the message `“Here are the events in the event list:
                                            <Event 1>
                                            <Event 2>